Actor-Critic Physics-informed Neural Lyapunov Control: Physics-Informed Actor-Critic Learning

 For convex $\mathcal{U}$, we can compute the derivative $D_{\gamma} u_{\gamma}(x)$, which is needed to learn $\gamma$, using differentiable convex optimization layers \cite{agrawal2019differentiable}.
 This approach is particularly efficient for box constraint sets, $\mathcal{U} = \{u : \underline{u} \leq u \leq \bar{u}\}$, for which the projection can be computed in closed form.
 However, for general convex polyhedrons, the projection has to be solved numerically.
 To avoid this, our innovative solution is to span the actuation constraint set $\mathcal{U}$ using a convex combination of its vertices.
 Formally, suppose $V = [v_1 \ \cdots v_M]$ is the matrix of vertices of $\mathcal{U}$.
 We then parameterize the control policy as

-where the vector-valued softmax function simply generates the coefficients of the convex combination of columns of $V$ and $u_\gamma(\cdot)$ is a neural network.
+where the vector-valued softmax function simply generates the coefficients of the convex combination of columns of $V$.
 In contrast to \eqref{eq: euclidean project actuation}, this parameterization eliminates the need to compute any numerical optimization sub-routine.